-You may not want your bank to know that you’re facing financial difficulties.
+When you’re facing financial hardship, you may not want your mortgage company or bank to know that you’re facing financial difficulties.
 It’s the kind of conversation that we all would prefer to avoid.
 But that is the first thing you should do when you realize there is potential trouble with your mortgage payments ahead.

 Your stress is high when you are having trouble paying the mortgage.
 It probably isn’t your only pressing financial issue and the future might look pretty grim.
 You might feel even more despaired if you have reached out to some organizations that help homeowners facing foreclosure, like the Save Your Home California program, only to discover that it has reached the end of its funding and is no longer able to help.
 Before starting the journey with foreclosure alternatives, be sure to understand California’s foreclosure timeline.